daniela-rodga/cruise0-login/README.md

 3. Create a .env file (use .env.example as an starter) VITE_AUTH0_DOMAIN=your-tenant.auth0.com VITE_AUTH0_CLIENT_ID=your-client-id
-    VITE_AUTH0_CALLBACK_URL=http://localhost:5173

 4. Run the app locally
     npm run dev

-Your app will be available at http://localhost:5173
+Your app will be available at http://localhost:5173 (usually).

+## Important Notes
+Please be sure to add your localhost:port URL or any other URL you may be using (in case of deploying this through a third party service such as vercel, heroku, etc.) to your Allowed Callback/Logout and Web Origins URLs in your Auth0 Application Dashboard.